home-assistant/Iconic/README.md

 You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `Iconic.swift` class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

-Note: **This library hasn't yet been used in production.
-Consider it in beta!**
+Note: **This library is currently in beta.
+It hasn't yet been used in production.
+APIs may change without backwards compatibility.**

 <p align="center">
 <img src="https://github.com/dzenbot/Iconic/blob/master/Screenshots/screenshot_scale.gif?raw=true" alt="Scale Example"/>